Join a FREE Travel Info Session

 Changes All rights are reserved by Jewish Heritage Travel to make scholar substitutions and/or to modify the itinerary (including hotels) as needed.
 Every reasonable effort will be made to operate the program as planned; however, should unforeseen world events and conditions require the itinerary to be altered, Jewish Heritage Travel reserves the right to do so for the safety and best interest of the group.
 Any extra expenses incurred in this situation are the responsibility of the participant.

-Disclaimer of Responsibility By registering for this program, participant specifically waives any and all claims of action against the Museum of Jewish Heritage and the Jewish Heritage Travel office and their respective staffs for damages, loss, injury, accident, or death incurred by any person in connection with this tour.
-The Museum of Jewish Heritage and the Jewish Heritage Travel office and their respective staffs assume no responsibility or liability in connection with the service of any train, vessel, carriage, aircraft, or other conveyance that may be used wholly or in part in the performance of their duty to the passengers.
-Neither will the Museum of Jewish Heritage or the Jewish Heritage Travel office or their staffs be responsible for any injury, death, loss, accident, delay, or irregularity through neglect or default of any company or person engaged in carrying out the purposes for which tickets, vouchers, or coupons are issued.
+Disclaimer of Responsibility By registering for this program, participant specifically waives any and all claims of action against Jewish Heritage Travel and our museum partners listed below and their respective staffs for damages, loss, injury, accident, or death incurred by any person in connection with this tour.
+Jewish Heritage Travel and our museum partners listed below and their respective staffs assume no responsibility or liability in connection with the service of any train, vessel, carriage, aircraft, or other conveyance that may be used wholly or in part in the performance of their duty to the passengers.
+Neither will the Jewish Heritage Travel and our museum partners listed below or their staffs be responsible for any injury, death, loss, accident, delay, or irregularity through neglect or default of any company or person engaged in carrying out the purposes for which tickets, vouchers, or coupons are issued.
+Any personal activities arranged outside the Jewish Heritage Travel published tour itinerary are solely and wholly the responsibility of the individual traveller whether or not a representative of Jewish Heritage Travel has provided any guidance.
 No responsibility is accepted for losses or expenses due to sickness, viruses, weather, strikes, wars, and other causes.
 In the event it becomes necessary or advisable for any reason whatsoever to alter the itinerary or arrangements, including hotels or scholars, such alterations may be made without penalty.
 All rights reserved to require any participant to withdraw from the tour at his/her own expense when such an action is determined by the tour staff to be in the best interest of the participant’s health and safety and that of the group in general.
 Prices subject to change.
 Cost in effect at time of registration will be honored.